grannygoestoheaven/teller/README.md

 # Teller

-🧠 **Teller** is an AI-powered storytelling assistant that syncs voice and background ambient music to create immersive, focus-improved narratives.
+🧠 **Teller** is an AI-powered micro podcast that syncs voice and background ambient music to create immersive, focus-improved narratives and invites to explore further

 ## Features

-- Converts subject into an insightful short story
+- Converts subject into an insightful micro podcast
 - Syncs narration with background track
 - Uses LLMs text generation and TTS